gbif/parsers/assets/DateParsingDocumentation.md

 The difference between "possibly ambiguous format with preference" and simply "possibly ambiguous format" appears when 2 patterns can be applied to the provided String.
 In case of "with preference" we will prefer a format over the other and return the confidence
 `ParseResult.CONFIDENCE.PROBABLE`.
-For possibly ambiguous formats without a preference the parsing will fail in case 2 patterns can be matched unless the matches represent the excat same date e.g. 2/2/2016.
+For possibly ambiguous formats without a preference the parsing will fail in case 2 patterns can be matched unless the matches represent the exact same date e.g. 2/2/2016.

 By default, this parser will not parse dates containing the year expressed as 2 digits.
 This feature can be enabled by using